-The result of the rescission of the Cole Memorandum is that federal prosecutors will now be free to utilize their prosecutorial discretion to decide whether to prosecute marijuana activities despite the existence of state-level laws that may be inconsistent with federal prohibitions; however, discretion is still given to the federal prosecutor to weigh all relevant considerations of the crime, including the deterrent effect of criminal prosecution, and the cumulative impact of particular crimes on the community.
+The result of the rescission of the Cole Memorandum is that federal prosecutors will now be free to utilize their prosecutorial discretion to decide whether to prosecute cannabis activities despite the existence of state-level laws that may be inconsistent with federal prohibitions; however, discretion is still given to the federal prosecutor to weigh all relevant considerations of the crime, including the deterrent effect of criminal prosecution, and the cumulative impact of particular crimes on the community.
 No direction was given to federal prosecutors as to the priority they should ascribe to such activities, and resultantly it is uncertain how active federal prosecutors will be in relation to such activities.
 Furthermore, Attorney General Jeff Sessions's statement in relation to the rescission of the Cole Memorandum (the "Sessions Memorandum") did not discuss the treatment of medical cannabis by federal prosecutors.
 As it pertains to the FinCen guidance, while it was based upon the Cole Memorandum which was recently rescinded, it has not been terminated or rescinded by the United States Treasury Department to date, and thus remains in force.
 The Treasury Department has not released any additional guidance since the Sessions's Memorandum was released, and until additional guidance is provided it is unknown how federal banking regulators will react to the Session's Memorandum and the status of the FinCen Guidance.

-Medical cannabis is currently protected against enforcement by enacted legislation from U.S. Congress in the form of the Rohrabacher-Blumenauer Amendment (as defined below) which similarly prevents federal prosecutors from using federal funds to impede the implementation of medical marijuana laws enacted at the state level, and said amendment remains in force today via the continuing resolutions that have been passed.
-Additionally, the Rohrabacher-Blumenauer language is presently included in the Senate version of the Department of Justice Appropriations bill that will be voted upon by Congress in January 2018.
-Due to the ambiguity of the Sessions Memorandum in relation to medical cannabis, there can be no assurance that the federal government will not seek to prosecute cases involving cannabis businesses that are otherwise compliant with state law, however medical operators are still entitled to the protections of the Rohrabacher-Farr legislation which has been utilized by medical operators to enjoin attempted prosecutions.
+Medical cannabis is currently protected against enforcement by enacted legislation from U.S. Congress in the form of the 2018 Leahy Amendment to the Omnibus Appropriations Bill (as defined below) which similarly prevents federal prosecutors from using federal funds to impede the implementation of medical cannabis laws enacted at the state level, and the bill remains in force today after being passed by the United States Congress and signed into law by the President on March 23, 2018.
+Due to the ambiguity of the Sessions Memorandum in relation to medical cannabis, there can be no assurance that the federal government will not seek to prosecute cases involving cannabis businesses that are otherwise compliant with state law, however medical operators are still entitled to the protections of the Leahy Amendment legislation which has been utilized by medical operators to enjoin attempted prosecutions.
 Such potential proceedings could involve significant restrictions being imposed upon the Company or third parties, and also divert the attention of key executives.
 Such proceedings could have a material adverse effect on the Company's business, revenues, operating results and financial condition as well as the Company's reputation, even if such proceedings were concluded successfully in favour of the Company.

-For the reasons set forth above, the Company's existing investments in the United States, and any future investments, may become the subject of heightened scrutiny by regulators, stock exchanges and other authorities in Canada.
+For the reasons set forth above, the Company's existing investments in the United States, may become the subject of heightened scrutiny by regulators, stock exchanges and other authorities in Canada.
 As a result, the Company may be subject to significant direct and indirect interaction with public officials.
 There can be no assurance that this heightened scrutiny will not in turn lead to the imposition of certain restrictions on the Company's ability to invest in the United States or any other jurisdiction.